-A Case for Natural Gas Back-up; Addressing the Life Safety Building Codes
+A Case for Natural Gas Back-Up: Addressing the Life Safety Building Codes

-A Case for Natural Gas Back-upThe National Fire Protection Association is responsible for developing, updating and publishing over 300 life safety building codes and standards specifically intended to eliminate death, injury, property damage and economic loss due to fire, electrical and other hazards.
+The National Fire Protection Association is responsible for developing, updating and publishing over 300 life safety building codes and standards specifically intended to eliminate death, injury, property damage and economic loss due to fire, electrical and other hazards.

 NFPA 110 is the standard for natural gas backup generator systems, categorized under Emergency and Standby Power Systems.
 This standard covers the unique performance requirements for emergency and standby power systems.
 The ultimate goal of NFPA 110 is to ensure that emergency backup systems will have a consistent level of reliability.
 Emergency generators are commonly required and are used to address life safety concerns associated with the loss of power, such as in hospitals and facilities’ emergency lighting systems, fire alarms, exhaust and pressurization fans.